mattyg986/pladder-python-fastapi/DEPLOYMENT.md

    - Check Railway logs with `railway logs`
    - Make sure environment variables are set in Railway dashboard

+5. **Authentication issues with Supabase**
+   - Check that your Supabase URL and API keys are correctly set in environment variables
+   - Verify that you're using the anon key for frontend and service role key for backend
+   - Check Supabase logs in the Supabase dashboard

 ### Health Check Issues on Railway

 If the health check fails on Railway with "service unavailable" errors: